mobxjs/mobx-state-tree/README.md

     -   `types.frozen(someDefaultValue)` - provide a primitive value, object or array, and MST will infer the type from that object, and also make it the default value for the field
     -   (Typescript) `types.frozen<TypeScriptType>(...)` - provide a typescript type, to help in strongly typing the field (design time only)
 -   `types.compose(name?, type1...typeX)`, creates a new model type by taking a bunch of existing types and combining them into a new one.
+-   `types.reference(targetType)` creates a property that is a reference to another item of the given `targetType` somewhere in the same tree.
+See [references](#references) for more details.
+-   `types.safeReference(targetType)` is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.
+See [references](#references) for more details.

 ## Property types